ventus-ag/documentation/content/_index.md

 weight: 1
 ---
 # Documentation
-Here you can find information of how to use all the services provided by the Cloud, such as Virtual Machines, Kubernetes Clusters, and so on.
+Welcome to our Cloud Console documentation!
+Here you will find everything you need to know about our Cloud services, from setting up Virtual Machines to managing Kubernetes Clusters and more.
+Let's get started!
 ## Documentation Summary
 {{% children style="h4" depth="2" %}}